inovative-sk/search-tools/readme.txt

 = Highlight Search Term =

 In the search results page, the search term is highlighted with a smooth, eye-catching CSS animation.
-The highlight feature MUST BE ENABLED first in the admin option!
-It can be switched on and off.
+The highlight feature is activated by default.

 User experience is enhanced and visual mark speeds up finding relevant information.
 Furthermore, highlight settings are customizable, both background colour and text colour can be set in the WordPress administration options page.